LaunchPadLab/decanter/README.md

 ### Exceptions

 By default, `Decanter#decant` will raise an exception when unexpected parameters are passed.
-To override this behavior, you can disable strict mode:
+To override this behavior, you can change the strict mode option to one of:

+- `:ignore`: unhandled keys will be ignored from the decanted result
+- `true`: unhandled keys will raise an unexpected parameters exception
+- `false`: all parameter key-value pairs will be included in the result

 ```ruby
 class TripDecanter <  Decanter::Base